The $f$-Divergence Reinforcement Learning Framework: Experimental Results

-where the $\text{Value}_{\text{true}}$ is obtain by the cumulative rewards for a state in a trajectory, and $\mathbb{E}_\pi\left[Q^\pi(s,a)\right]$ is calculated by the inner product of the output of our policy network and $Q$ network.
+where the $\text{Value}_{\text{true}}$ is the cumulative rewards for a state in a trajectory, and $\mathbb{E}_\pi\left[Q^\pi(s,a)\right]$ is the inner product of the output of our policy network and $Q$ network.
 Ideally, $\text{Loss}_{\text{value}}$ is close to zero.
-The curves of $\text{Loss}_{\text{value}}$ are shown in Figure \ref{fig:q_over}, and the $\text{Loss}_{\text{value}}$ of FRL is significantly lower than PPO's, which present that the FRL framework with a special $f$ function can alleviate our overestimation problem of value function.
-Readers please refer to Appendix F for experimental details and results.
+We plot the trends of $\text{Loss}_{\text{value}}$ in Figure \ref{fig:q_over_complete}, which shows that the $\text{Loss}_{\text{value}}$ of FRL (the green lines) is significantly closer to zero than PPO's (the orange lines).
+It highlights that the FRL framework can alleviate the problem of overestimating value function.
+We refer readers to Appendix F for more detailed results.